 - Results are in real-time

 Modern portable flaw detectors interpret the distinctive sound echoes given off by the anomalies.
-Imaging flaw detectors provide color and manual or automated scanning ability to generate easy to understand, full-field, C-scan images of the material and reduce inspection time dramatically.
+Imaging flaw detectors provide color and manual or automated scanning ability to generate comprehensible, full-field, C-scan images of the material, reducing inspection time dramatically.